A valid parking permit is required Monday to Thursday from 6 a.m. - 8 p.m. and Friday from 6 a.m. - 3 p.m.

 Have you ever wondered how much commuting to campus actually costs?
 The EPA website has several calculators that not only determine your actual commuting costs but also how much you can save with Hybrid and Plug In vehicles.

-Parking permits for the upcoming academic year are scheduled to go on sale on or about Monday, July 30.
+Parking permits for the upcoming Spring academic semester are scheduled to go on sale on or about January 19.
 You must be registered for classes and have your housing assignment (if applicable) before a permit can be puchased.
 All permits are purchased online through eParking.

 Parking is available on a first-come, first-served basis.
 On most weekdays during the fall and spring terms, the Towsontown, Glen and Union garages are full by 10 a.m.
 Ample parking in the lots near the stadium complex and free shuttle services are available.